 - What do you gain most?
 This can be personality-based or lifestyle, or more.

-- Figuring out what I could happily invest more time in learning how to do better / become more of an expert at doing.
+2. Figure out what you could happily invest more time in learning how to do better.
+What can you become more of an expert at doing?

-- Figuring out how good I would need to get in order to leverage that skill to build the life I wanted.
+3. Figure out how good you would need to get in order to leverage that skill to build the life you want to build.
 (For me, this meant working for myself, not going into an office, and being able to eat as much street food as possible.)
+What is the skill level you need to be valuable enough for that bargaining power?

 How to Figure Out What to Do in Your Life?
 Paint Drop Method from Taylor Pearson